kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 Additionally Declarative Validation can be built upon to support features such as:

-*   Ability to give users direct access to the actual API validation rules (via publishing OpenAPI rules for native types), which are currently only available to developers willing and able to find and read the hand written validation rules.
+*   Makes it possible to explore giving users direct access to the actual API validation rules (via publishing OpenAPI rules for native types), which are currently only available to developers willing and able to find and read the hand written validation rules.
-*   Ability to enable clients to perform validation of native types earlier in development workflows ("shift-left"), such as with a Git pre-submit linter.
-*   Ability to improve API composition.
+*   Makes it possible to explore API composition.
 In particular CRDs that embed native types (such as PodTemplate), which gain validation of the native type automatically.
 This has the potential to simplify controller development and improve end user experiences when using CRDs.
-*   (Eventually) bring CRD validation and built-in validation together with the same set of server-side validations.
+*   Makes it possible to explore (eventually) bringing CRD validation and built-in validation together with the same set of server-side validations.
+*   Makes it possible to explore client-side validation ("shift-left")

 Please feel free to try out the [prototype](https://github.com/jpbetz/kubernetes/tree/validation-gen) to get hands-on experience with this proposed enhancement.